zcattacz/alasql_wiki/How-to-group-arrays-by-multiple-fields.md

 ### Answer

-You can do it with Alasql library:
+You can do it with AlaSQL library:

     var res = alasql('SELECT a,b,c,SUM(d) AS d,COUNT(*) AS [count] FROM ? \
                       GROUP BY a,b,c',[json]);